arun291091/yamllint/README.md

 like : [Sample Yaml Linter to be added in your repo](https://github.com/arun291091/yamllint/blob/main/.github/workflows/sampleyamllinter.yaml)

-### It run the yaml linter only to the newly created/modified files of PR and publishes the result in the Github Summary.
+#### It runs the yaml linter only to the newly created/modified files of PR and publishes the result in the Github Summary.
-### It only checks for Syntax and indendation error, You can control the rest via .yamllint in your root directory.
+#### It only checks for Syntax and indendation error, You can control the rest via .yamllint in your root directory.
-### It throws warning for indendation error and fail for syntax errors.
+#### It throws warning for indendation error and fail for syntax errors.

 Sample yamllint : [.yamllint](https://github.com/arun291091/yamllint/blob/main/.yamllint)